LNTUORG/Index/README.md

 This is a platform for outstanding student in Liaoning Technical University that only programmers and designers are needed.

 The world consists of two parts, one is creating, and another is destroying.
-Our job is creating so we only need someone to create and some one to make it better to use.
+Our job is creating so we only need someone to create and someone to make it better to use.

 ## Rules